Keeping in Touch in India

 Internet in India

-There are multiple fixed line providers in India.
-This includes the state run BSNL and MTNL and private newcomers Bharti, Reliance and Tata Teleservices.
+There are multiple fixed line providers in India, including the state-run BSNL and MTNL as well as various private companies.

 Phone booths in India

 Expats can dial local, international and mobile phones at manned phone booths on most major streets across the country.
 Phones are either coin operated or users will have to pay the person at the booth when they're done calling.
 A meter attached to the phone shows how much the call costs in real time.